wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 -----------------------

-You should now have a text file on your laptop that looks similar to my sample/example configuration parameters listed above.
-If you don't have all equivalent details to those listed your build most probably  won't succeed.
+You should now have a text file on your laptop that looks similar to my sample/example configuration parameters I showed you above.
+If you don't have all equivalent details to those listed your build definitely won't succeed.

-What you now need to do to have your pre-requisite steps completed is enter the values that you have in your text file into the "**AgileDeploymentToolkitDemo**" Stackscript.
-To deploy the demo application, follow these steps
+What you now need to do to have your one time preparatory steps completed is enter the values that you have in your text file into the "**AgileDeploymentToolkitDemo**" Stackscript.
+To deploy the first demo application, follow these steps

 1. Go to "**Stackscripts**" from the GUI system of your Linode Account and find the public Stackscript "**AgileDeploymentToolkitDemo**" and click "**Deploy Linode**"